-Trainer cards represent the Items, Supporters, and Stadiums a Trainer can use in battle.
-You can see the specific Trainer subtype in the upper-right corner and any special rules for that subtype at the bottom of the card.
+Trainer cards represent the Items, Supporters, Stadiums, and Pokémon Tools a Trainer can use in battle.
+You can see the specific Trainer subtype in the upper-left corner and any special rules for that subtype at the bottom of the card.